GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

 ------------------------------------
 DRAGONS comes with a local calibration manager that uses the same calibration association rules as the Gemini Observatory Archive.
-This allows the ``Reduce`` instance to make requests to a local light-weigth database for matching
-**processed** calibrations when needed to reduce a dataset.
+This allows the ``Reduce`` instance to make requests to a local light-weight database for matching **processed** calibrations and BPMs when they are needed to reduce a dataset.

 Let's set up the local calibration manager for this session.

 In ``~/.dragons/``, edit the configuration file ``dragonsrc`` as follow::

+    [interactive]
+    browser = your_prefered_browser

     [calibs]
-    databases = <where_the_data_package_is>/gmosls_tutorial/playground/cal_manager.db
+    databases = where_the_data_package_is/gmosls_tutorial/playground/cal_manager.db get store

+The ``[interactive]`` section defines your prefered browser.
+DRAGONS will open the interactive tools using that browser.
+The allowed strings are "safari", "chrome", and "firefox".

-This tells the system where to put the calibration database, the database that will keep track of the processed calibration we are going to send to it.
+The ``[calibs]`` section tells the system where to put the calibration database and how to name it.
+Here we use ``cal_manager.db`` to match what was used in the pre-v3.1 version of DRAGONS, but you can now set the name of the database to what suits your needs and preferences.

+That database will keep track of the processed calibrations that we are going to send to it.
+With the "get" and "store" options, the database will be used by DRAGONS to automatically *get* matching calibrations and to automatically *store* master calibrations that you produce.
+If you remove the "store" option you will have to ``caldb add`` your calibration product yourself (like what needed to be done in DRAGONS v3.0).

-.. note:: The tilde (``~``) in the path above refers to your home directory.
+.. note:: ``~`` in the path above refers to your home directory.
 Also, mind the dot in ``.dragons``.

 The calibration database is initialized and the calibration service is configured like this: